Ampersand-Alexander/Risk-Of-Rain-2-Eris/README.md

 ## Getting Started
 Creating a character is a daunting task.
 Between modeling, animation, coding, skill icons, sounds, VFX and more there's a whole lot that goes into it.
 Don't expect it to be an easy process.

-The first step would be cloning this repo and opening up `HenryMod.sln` in `Visual Studio`.
+The first step would be cloning this repo and opening up `ErisMod.sln` in `Visual Studio`.

 The recommended starting point is skill creation.
-[This](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Skills/) tutorial is a good place to start, HOWEVER- step 1 goes over adding the skill to a body, which is already streamlined with Henry.
+[This](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Assets/Skills/) tutorial is a good place to start, HOWEVER- step 1 goes over adding the skill to a body, which is already streamlined with Eris.
 I recommend starting from step 2 and working with his existing skills to make what you want.

 Creating skills is a pretty specific process that involves a lot of hard coding that greatly differs depending on what you want the skill to do, so there's not a whole lot that can be explained here.
 3 basic types of attacks, OverlapAttacks (melee), BulletAttacks (hitscan) and Projectiles have been included as examples.